To Moulage or Not to Moulage, There is No Question!

 SRN#1: “Yah, I know they weren’t sterile; they were the first gloves I saw, so I just pretended they were……”

 Instructor to student: If you recall, we discussed this in the orientation/training.
-During simulation you are not to pretend, you should proceed exactly as you would in the clinical setting.
+During healthcare simulation you are not to pretend, you should proceed exactly as you would in the clinical setting.

 The students proceed into the simulation suite and following introductions move quickly to the tasks at hand.
 While one student listens to heart and lung sounds, the other begins to assess the left foot; preparing to begin the sterile procedure.
-A quick assessment of the left foot reveals the extremity is significantly cooler then the right prompting the student to ask the patient further evaluation questions regarding sensation, wound history and home care.
+A quick assessment of the left foot reveals the extremity is significantly cooler than the right prompting the student to ask the patient further evaluation questions regarding sensation, wound history and home care.

 The SRN carefully removes the stained 4×4 dressing to reveal a “stage 3” ulcer with purulent, odorous drainage.
 The student catches her breath and instinctively wrinkles her nose before quickly composing herself as the now exposed wound drainage begins to permeate the simulation suite.
 The patient observes the SRN’s reaction and apologizes for the odor.
 The SRN, now embarrassed and unsure of how to respond, mumbles something inaudible and quickly finishes her dressing change without saying another word.
 The two SRN’s meet objectives and the scenario is “called.”